VastleLLC/PocketVault/README.md

 /**
 * This is just something basic, something more advance would include checking if the server
-* have a economy plugin registered, if not, yield something else.
+* have a economy plugin registered/if it's enabled or not, if not, yield something else.
 */
 ```